esc0rtd3w/BadHTAB/README.md

 # Additional modifications via esc0rtd3w

+Changes include:
-- Automatic reboot if glitch crashes ps3
+Automatic reboot if glitch crashes ps3
-- Enabled UART0 for pico
+Enabled UART0 for pico
-- Enabled UART1 for ps3 sb_uart input
+Enabled UART1 for ps3 sb_uart input
-- Monitoring PSU standby
+Monitoring PSU standby
-- Monitoring Power ribbon connector
+Monitoring Power ribbon connector
-- 4 status LEDs
+4 status LEDs
 The glitch is much easier to do over and over again if it crashes, and it will ;), without having to pull power cord or flip switch on power strip.

 Supports automatically rebooting when it detects errors.
+This requires sb_tx from ps3 and soldering the PSU 5v "always on" to the vsys on the pico.
+This way the pico will stay on when ps3 shuts off.
+I currently use a small toggle slide switch for that.

 Monitors ps3 sb_uart for messages to control pico behavior.